MinmusLin/MinmusLin.github.io/_pages/about.md

   - **Responsibilities:**
     - Researched and implemented ​YOLOv8 for binary mask detection, trained on open-source datasets with custom augmentation for improper usage cases.
     - Expanded training data with ​diverse mask-wearing scenarios (correct, incorrect, no mask) to improve model robustness.
-    - Fine-tuned hyperparameters and deployed ​TensorRT acceleration for real-time inference (>30 FPS) on edge devices.
+    - Fine-tuned hyperparameters for real-time inference (>30 FPS) on edge devices.
     - Designed a ​gateway access control interface that triggers alerts/barriers based on detection results.
   - **Achievements:** The system achieved ​>95% detection accuracy in real-world testing, enabling ​automated, scalable mask enforcement while reducing labor costs by ~60% at pilot sites.
 Its ​low-latency edge deployment proved effective for high-traffic environments, contributing to safer public spaces during pandemic recovery.
 </div>